pedrosolisgarcia/CheapFlights/README.md

 ### Routing

-The flight list page is a child route of the home page.
+* The flight list page is a child route of the home page.

-The search from Airport selector is always reachable
+* The search area from Airport selector is always reachable

-As indicated above, the flight list is deep linked, so  URL can be reused to check faster the flights available.
+* As indicated above, the flight list is deep linked, so  URL can be reused to check faster the flights available.

-If the user types an unknown path for the router, it will be redirected to a Page Not Found screen.
+* If the user types an unknown path for the router, it will be redirected to a Page Not Found screen.

 ### Refactor

-As pointed before, the `DateWrapper` and `DateSelector` components have been replaced by the MatDatePicker Module from Angular Material.
+* As pointed before, the `DateWrapper` and `DateSelector` components have been replaced by the MatDatePicker Module from Angular Material.

-The functionality and code is implemented inside the AirportSelector component.
+* The functionality and code is implemented inside the AirportSelector component.

 #### Extra points achieved: